 The finalists for WashingtonExec’s 2024 Pinnacle Awards were announced Sept.
 20, and we’ll be highlighting some of them until the event takes place live, in-person Nov.
 21.

-Next is Katie Rose, director of the Department of Health and Human Services’ Office of Inspector General, and finalist in the Government Healthcare Project of the Year category for the HHS OIG Data Workbench project.
+Next is Katie Rose, director of data operations at the Department of Health and Human Services’ Office of Inspector General, and finalist in the Government Healthcare Project of the Year category for the HHS OIG Data Workbench project.
 Here, she talks about recent achievements, shares career advice and more.

 What key achievements did you have in 2024?